The Hard Questions

 Replace fossil fuels with solar, wind, geothermal, and other clean energy sources.
 Electrify everything.
 The technology transition is real and accelerating.
 Costs have collapsed.
 This is genuinely working faster than most projected.

-Why it isn’t enough: energy transition within capitalism still serves growth.
+Why it is not enough: energy transition within capitalism still serves growth.
 A fully renewable economy can still destroy ecosystems through mining, industrial agriculture, and land use.
 You can run a civilization on solar power and still strip-mine the Amazon, overfish every ocean, and render the planet uninhabitable through means other than carbon.
 And it does nothing — zero — for poverty, inequality, or the political dysfunction that prevents collective action.

 Score: Necessary.
 Nowhere near sufficient.